 The James Furman Honors Recital

-The eighth annual James Furman Honors recital will be held on Wednesday, March 1, 2017 at 1:00 P.M. during recital hour.
+The 12th annual James Furman Honors recital will be held on Sunday, March 1, 2020 at 3:00 P.M.
 Performers will be selected by audition and will include both soloists and chamber ensembles.
 One soloist will be selected from each class (Freshman, Sophomore, Junior, Senior).
-In addition, up to three chamber ensembles may be selected to perform.
 See below for more details.

 - Competition is open to all WCSU Music Majors and Minors with a GPA 3.00 or higher who have received passing grades in all their required musicianship courses (Theory, Sight-Singing and Keyboard) to date (example: for a freshman to be eligible, they will need to have passed all of their musicianship courses during the previous fall semester).